COM6012/ScalableML/Lab 3 - Spark configuration and scalable logistic regression.md

 **Dependencies.** For this lab, we need to install the ``matplotlib`` and `pandas` packages.
 Make sure you install the packages in the environment **myspark**

-Before you continue, open a new terminal in [Stanage](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html), use the `rse-com6012-3` queue with two nodes, and activate the **myspark** environment.
+Before you continue, open a new terminal in [Stanage](https://docs.hpc.shef.ac.uk/en/latest/hpc/index.html), use the `rse-com6012-3` queue with the reserved **five** nodes, and activate the **myspark** environment.
 First log into the Stanage cluster

 ```sh
 ssh $USER@stanage.shef.ac.uk